abdrahmansoltan/Learning-Notes/TypeScript/1-TypeScript.md

 **TypeScript** is a **static and strongly typed** superset of JavaScript.
 When we're done with our TypeScript code, it compiles to JavaScript.

+> It's just: Javascript with types

 ![typescript](./img/typescript.PNG)

 ### why use Typescript

+- It helps us find errors before the code runs & analyzes our code as we type
 - It allows you, as a code author, to leave more of your intent “on the page”
+  - It only exists in **development** then it's compiled to javascript
 - It has the potential to move some kinds of errors from **runtime** (users) to **compile time** , ex:
   - Values that are potentially absent (null or undefined)
   - Incomplete refactoring